Student Affairs in Higher Education - College Counseling

 The Master of Education program in Student Affairs (College Counseling) is designed to prepare students to deliver professional counseling services in student affairs in higher education.
 The program is structured to develop personal awareness of self as a counselor, knowledge of counseling and psychological concepts, and skills in counseling and mental health service delivery on college campuses.
 Emphasis is placed upon issues related to the student affairs profession and on issues of college student development.
 Students are given opportunities for experiences that are practical, specialized, and theoretically oriented.
 Students also develop the knowledge and skills necessary for understanding and conducting assessment and research related to the delivery of counseling services on college campuses.

 This is a sixty (60) semester hour program, which requires a comprehensive examination for degree completion.
-Admission requires the Graduate Record Examination, an interview, and an autobiography.
 Applicants are notified of the date of the interview after other general admission requirements have been completed.
 All courses are three semester hours unless otherwise stated.
 All students accepted into this program must complete all requirements within eight (8) calendar years.
 Upon completion of the program, students will have met the academic eligibility requirements to sit for the Pennsylvania Licensed Professional Counselor Examination.

 Professional credits students who intend to apply for admission to this program are limited to THREE courses prior to admission.